 ’Tis the season of giving, and as a teacher, you probably wish you could give a lot.
-After all, what some of your students receive from you might be the only gift they open this Christmas.
 We know a teacher’s budget is small though, which is why we came up with these awesome, easy and inexpensive holiday gifts.
 It doesn’t matter whether you have 5 or 205 students.
 These ideas won’t break the bank.

 1. Microwave Popcorn

 We love the idea of giving a single bag of microwave popcorn as a gift, and it’s even better when you can make it adorable.
 Here’s an idea from Craft-O-Maniac to make snowman popcorn covers.

 This teacher was able to create an inexpensive gift for her students using holiday pencils and labels.
 It’s quick and easy, and all kids need pencils!
 Learn more about how she did it and how much it cost.